microsoft/pai/docs/manual/cluster-admin/how-to-customize-alerts.md

 * email-admin: Send emails to the assigned admin.
 * email-user: Send emails to the owners of jobs.
 * stop-job: Stop jobs by calling OpenPAI REST API.
+* tag-job: Add a tag to a job by calling OpenPAI REST API.

 `webportal-notification` is always enabled, which means that all the alerts will be shown on the webportal.